MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/expand-teams-across-your-org/shifts/shifts-connector-wizard.md

   - Microsoft Teams
 ---

-# Use the Shifts connector wizard to connect your workforce management system
+# Use the Shifts connector wizard to connect Shifts to Blue Yonder Workforce Management

 ## Overview